 - HTTPS support.

 It really doesn’t matter if you install the theme or the plugin first.
-Just make sure to install both in order to get the whole functionality.
+Just make sure to install both in order for things to function as intended.

 Installing the theme is a very simple process.
-Go to your WordPress dashboard → Appearance → Themes → Add new.
-Click Upload Theme, browse for the zip file and click Install Now and then the Activate Theme link.
+Go to your dashboard under Appearance > Themes > Add new, click Upload Theme and upload the zip file.
+Once uploaded click Install Now and then the Activate Theme link.
 For a more detailed overview on how to download and install the theme check out this article.

 How to import the sample content

 If you like what you see in our demo website you can simply import the sample content.
-This means that an almost exact replica of our demo website will be imported in your WordPress installation.
-Now all you have to do is simply replace the content of these pages with yours.
+This means that a close approximation of our demo website will be imported in your WordPress installation.
+Now all you have to do is replace the content of these pages with yours.
 Importing the sample content can help serve as a basis on which you can continue to build and expand your site, however keep in mind that this procedure is entirely optional.

 - Click Install and then Activate for each of the required plugins.

 - Click the Get Started button and in the next screen the Import Demo Data button.